Shallow Water Memory: Stokes and Darwin Drifts: Shallow water gauge theory: A review

 \subsection{Nonlinear gauge theory}

 One may view \eqref{Noether-currents} as Bianchi identities of a 2+1 dimensional $u(1)\times u(1)$ gauge theory.
 In this sense, this gauge theory provides a (Hodge) dual description of the fluid.
 Explicitly, let the electric field of the two gauge theories be denoted by $E_i, \tilde{E}_i$ and the corresponding magnetic fields by $B, \tilde{B}$.
 The corresponding Bianchi identities are $\partial_t B-\epsilon^{ij}\partial_i E_j=0$ and similarly for the tilde gauge field.
-Therefore, upon identifications
+Therefore, upon identifications, see \cite{Tong:2022gpg} for more details,

 Bianchi identities recover \eqref{Noether-currents}.
-Given the Bianchi identities, one may try to obtain \eqref{Non-Shallow-eom} as EoM of this gauge theory.
+Given the Bianchi identities, one may try to obtain \eqref{Non-Shallow-eom} as the equation of motion (EoM) of this gauge theory.
 This has been recently studied by David Tong \cite{Tong:2022gpg}, where the following action was introduced\footnote{If we denote dimension of quantity $X$ by $[X]$, with the conventions used, $[f]=T^{-1}, [g]=LT^{-2}$ and $[B]=L, [E_i]=L^2T^{-1}, [\tilde{B}]=T^{-1}, [\tilde{E}_i]=LT^{-2}$.
 The action \eqref{Non-Shallow-action-1} will have the correct dimensions if it is multiplied by the density of the 3 dimensional water, which we have set equal to 1.}